huangweibuct/huangwei2.github.io/_pages/about.md

 - 9/17/2017: Towards understanding human activity patterns based on crowdsourcing data.
 Wuhan University.
 Wuhan, China
 - 9/1/2017: Modelling intra-urban human activity patterns using crowdsourcing and geosocial media data.
 Heidelberg University.
 Heidelberg, Germany
 - 7/7/2016: Understanding human activity patterns in urban environments.
 New York University.
 New York, USA
-- Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for